Prerequisites

 Can I edit an Auto Warm Up email after it starts?

-No. Once a warm up send has started, the email cannot be edited.
+No. Once a warm-up send has started, the email cannot be edited.
 To stop it, navigate to the email index, click the three-dot menu, and select Cancel.How do I A/B test an Auto Warm Up email?

-By default, emails send from a shared IP, which OneSignal maintains — you only need to warm your domain.
+By default, emails send from a shared IP, which OneSignal maintains.
+You only need to warm your domain.
 A dedicated IP is used exclusively by your account, giving you full control over volume and reputation but requiring you to warm the IP yourself.
 Contactsupport@onesignal.com for details on dedicated IPs.

 Related pages